Will The Unethical War on Trump in the Courts Backfire?

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Mike Davis Gives Updates From President Trump's Trial In Denver https://rumble.com/v3w0c1v-mike-davis-gives-updates-from-president-trumps-trial-in-denver.html
+1. Bannons War Room - Mike Davis Gives Updates From President Trump's Trial In Denver

 For more great content, visit www.TheNewAmerican.com